open-contracting/deploy/docs/how-to/update.rst

 #.
 Update the relevant targets in ``salt-config/roster`` to point to the virtual machine
 #.
 Deploy to the virtual machine and test

+Notes about using a Virtual Machine:

+*  The deployed software to your virtual machine will have the same host names as real services.
+You will probably have to edit /etc/hosts on your machine to see the test services.
+*  Any SSL websites using certbot will not work on your virtual machine.
+You should find any calls to the apache macro and temporarily edit `https` to `no`.
+*  Python errors that occur on your virtual machine may still be reported to Sentry; just be careful these don't confuse people (the `server_name` tag in the report should be different).

 3. Review code
 --------------